 Precheck and Report Errors: checks whether the destination database contains tables that have the same names as tables in the source database.
 If the source and destination databases do not contain identical table names, the precheck is passed.
-Otherwise, an error is returned during precheck and the data synchronization task cannot be started.Note You can use the object name mapping feature to rename the tables that are synchronized to the destination database.
+Otherwise, an error is returned during the precheck and the data synchronization task cannot be started.Note You can use the object name mapping feature to rename the tables that are migrated to the destination database.
 You can use this feature if the source and destination databases contain identical table names and the tables in the destination database cannot be deleted or renamed.
 For more information, see Map object names.

 - Ignore Errors and Proceed: skips the precheck for identical table names in the source and destination databases.

 Warning If you select Ignore Errors and Proceed, data inconsistency may occur and your business may be exposed to potential risks.

 - If the source and destination databases have the same schema, and a data record has

 the same primary key as an existing data record in the destination database:

 - During full data synchronization, DTS does not synchronize the data record to the destination database.
 The existing data record in the destination database is retained.

 - During incremental data synchronization, DTS synchronizes the data record to the destination database.
 The existing data record in the destination database is overwritten.

 - If the source and destination databases have different schemas, initial data synchronization may fail.
 In this case, only part of the columns are synchronized, or the data synchronization task fails.

 - If the source and destination databases have the same schema, and a data record has the same primary key as an existing data record in the destination database: